benkeen/birdsearch.org/README.md

 # birdsearch.org

 This is an experiment to try different ways of viewing eBird data to provide a better understanding of bird sightings and distribution.
-Right now the website is found at ebirdsearch.org, but it will soon be moved to birdsearch.org once 1.1.0 is complete.

 ## Versions

 ### v1.1.1
-This is a complete re-write of the script to better organize the code, improve the site design and add some functionality.
+This is a complete re-write of the script to better organize the code, improve the site design and add a little functionality.
 It includes the following additions over 1.0.0:

 - Three search types: "bird sightings", "notable sightings", "popular birding locations"
 - advanced search functionality